Mauler125/r5sdk/docs/installation/install.md

 ## Running and Usage

 To run R5Reloaded simply execute the `launcher.exe` in the root of your install.
-If you have done everything correctly, you will be greeted with the EA splash screen and shortly after the games hould try and connect to EA's servers which will fail.
-From here you can press F10 and refresh the server browser to find a server to join or [create your own.](../servers/hosting)
+There is also a bat file available in the `releases` section of the `detours_r5` repository for easy switching between retail and developer mode.<br/> If you have done everything correctly, you will be greeted with the EA splash screen,shortly after the game should try and connect to EA's servers which will fail.
+From here you can press `F10` and refresh the server browser to find a server to join or [create your own.](../servers/hosting)